Will-Boulton/cloudflare_tunnel_minecraft_server/README.md

-Uses a cloudflare tunnel to allow hosting a minecraft server without a static IP address.
+Uses a cloudflare tunnel to allow hosting a minecraft server without a static IP address, all in Docker.

 ## Running the server